E-scooters under fire: Can cities make them safer? | DW | 09.07.2021

 As for someone like Mani, who hops on a scooter when he misses the bus or is heading to a get-together nearby, the concern isn't so much safety or sustainability — it's convenience.

-"I don't like biking to a party because you show up all sweaty," says the 28-year-old.
+"I don't like biking to a party because you show up all sweaty," the 28-year-old said.
 "With e-scooters, you don't have that problem."